Graph-Native Normalization: Preliminaries and Running Example

 \paragraph{Functional Dependencies and Keys} Essential to all techniques related to normalization are so-called dependencies.
 A dependency is a type of constraint that holds on multiple data records -- it can cover multiple data attributes \cite{andreasen_data_2021}.
 The dependency type relevant for normalization in the relational data model are \textit{\acfp{fd}}. \Acp{fd} express ``which attributes are functional dependent on others''~\cite{codd_further_1971}.
 In other words, this means that the values of a certain set of attributes $X$ define the values of another set of attributes $Y$.
 Formally, an \ac{fd} over a set of attributes $A$ is an expression $X\determ Y$, with $X,Y\subseteq A$.
-A functional dependency $X\determ Y$ is \emph{applicable} to a relation schema $R$ if $X\cup Y\subseteq\attr(\varRelation)$.
-We say that a functional dependency $X\determ Y$ is satisfied by a relation instance $I$ for $R$, denoted by $I\sat X\determ Y$, if for every two tuples $\tup_1,\tup_2\in I$, whenever they agree on $X$, they agree on $Y$.
-Given a set of functional dependencies $\Sigma$ over $A$, and another dependency $X\determ Y$ we say that $X\determ Y$ holds in $\Sigma$, denoted by $\Sigma\models X\determ Y$, if for every instance $I$ of a relation schema $R$ with $\attr(R) = A$ that satisfies all dependencies in $\Sigma$, we have $I\models X\determ Y$.
-We assume for every relation schema $R$ a (possibly empty) set of functional dependencies $\deps(R)$.
+An \ac{fd} $X\determ Y$ is \emph{applicable} to a relation schema $R$ if $X\cup Y\subseteq\attr(\varRelation)$.
+We say that an \ac{fd} $X\determ Y$ is satisfied by a relation instance $I$ for $R$, denoted by $I\sat X\determ Y$, if for every two tuples $\tup_1,\tup_2\in I$, whenever they agree on $X$, they agree on $Y$.
+Given a set of \acp{fd} $\Sigma$ over $A$, and another dependency $X\determ Y$ we say that $X\determ Y$ holds in $\Sigma$, denoted by $\Sigma\models X\determ Y$, if for every instance $I$ of a relation schema $R$ with $\attr(R) = A$ that satisfies all dependencies in $\Sigma$, we have $I\models X\determ Y$.
+We assume for every relation schema $R$ a (possibly empty) set of \acp{fd} $\deps(R)$.
 A \emph{superkey} of a relation schema $R$ is a set $X\subseteq \attr(R)$ such that $\deps(R)\models X\determ \attr(R)$.
 A \emph{key} for $R$ is a (subset-)minimal superkey.

 \paragraph{Graph Patterns} In the \ac{lpg} literature, the notion of graph patterns is often used to express queries.
 We adopt this notion for our purposes and consider a semantics that corresponds to the \emph{\acf{gpc}}~\cite{francis_gpc_2023}.
 We do not need the full power of \ac{gpc}, specifically, we do not consider repetitions.
-Throughout this paper, we use two notations for patterns.
-First, we have the graphical notation.
-For example:
+Throughout this paper, we use two notations for patterns: (i)~a graphical notation and (ii)~a concrete syntax.